-In today’s blog we talk about the Transactional Interpretation of quantum theory with the author of its relativistic extension Dr. Ruth Kastner, PhD from the University of Maryland.
+In today’s blog we talk about the Transactional Interpretation of quantum theory with the author of its relativistic extension, philosopher and physicist Dr. Ruth Kastner, PhD from the University of Maryland.

 David: Where does the Transactional Interpretation, or version of quantum theory, (TI) lie between operational and realist?